beausimpson/giphy-api-search/README.md

 -- New inputs are added to the page and can be clicked to display the relative gifs -- Each gif has its title and rating displayed
 -- Each gif jas download link

+-- Site was built using JavaScript, jQuery, JSON, HTML and CSS/Bootstrap -- The API was provided by GIPHY
+-- Font Awesome Icons were used in the HTML and Script